pbahr/pbahr.github.io/_posts/2016-04-11-my_rmarkdown_workflow_for_blogging.md

     * Change data format to appropriate format (YYYY-MM-DD, in my case)
     * Add `layout` tag
     * Add `categories`, `tags`, etc. if you like
-3. run `servr::jekyll()` command.
+3. Run `servr::jekyll()` command.
 I know it's sometimes tricky to get it to work.
-4. Step 3 builds an .md file from your .Rmd and puts it in the _posts directory.
+4. The last step builds an .md file from your .Rmd and puts it in the _posts directory.
 5. Check if the new post works locally.
 (Stop your RStudio Jekyll process, if needed and run your local Jekyll to test)
 6. Commit and push to Github.io if everything looks OK.